The tree.

 Background

 I was at my summer-house this week and thought that using the idea of an apple tree would make the core idea of the Monte Carlo method even more clear and we can all eat apple pi(e) afterwards.
-By the way,
+By the way, isn’t special in this way, we could have approximate using the same method.
+Maybe even more interesting, we can approximate integrals in 2 or higher dimensions, see link.

 Make like a tree and get outta here